-8. Shutdown sequence
+9. Shutdown sequence

-When the shutdown sequence is active, it can be identified by the pictogram in the time "operating mode" area of the home page.
+When the shutdown sequence is active, it can be identified by the pictogram in the 🗢 in the "operating mode" area of the home page.

 The shutdown sequence occurs when at least one of the following conditions is met: